1. Contents in German and English

 (Tracks 3, 4, 5, 6 were recorded in mono sound.)

-are then orally translated by Paul Silber in English.
+are then they are orally translated by Paul Silber into English.

 On track 7, MARITA GUNTHER, a life long pupil of Alfred Wolfsohn, reads her lecture given in London in 2001